There are moments in life that don’t feel dramatic on the outside…

 Your next chapter.

-That slam wasn’t the end of something.
+That slam wasn’t the end of just ONE thing.

 It was the beginning of everything else.